 - Forgiveness does not hope for God’s punishment upon the offender.
 God doesn’t work to fulfill our vindication.
 When we seek Divine justification of our bitterness, we haven’t truly forgiven.

 When Jesus brought the truth of salvation to the world, he didn’t deliver it to us a book.
-He inscribed it in hearts of those He loved.
+He inscribed it in the hearts of those He loved.
 The disciples were not merely pious students.
 They became the message He wanted to communicate.
 Jesus embodied the full message that God desired to communicate to us.
-(John 1:14) In like fashion, Christ’s disciples became the message He desired to send into the world.
+(John 1:14) Similarly, Christ’s disciples became the message He desired to send into the world.